felipecrs/fixdockergid/README.md

 docker run --rm -it -u "$(id -u):$(id -g)" -v /var/run/docker.sock:/var/run/docker.sock fixdockergid docker version
 ```

 And note: you're able to access the docker host from the container as a non-root user.
+The container's user matches the user on host (thanks to `fixuid`), and the user on the container is part of the a group which matches the docker group on host.

 # How do I add this to my Dockerfile?